metal-crow/Dark-Souls-PvP-AI/README.md

   [low priority]	Stamia management(for dodge, attack handled)
   [low priority]	Better Vjoy loading/unloading
   [low priority, use FANN only for now]		Have a build flag which determines if the program uses my handwritten neural netowrk or someone elses library neural network
+  [low] fix camera to keep it locked for entire fight. y still messing up(not y, pitch or yaw?)

   [cannot fix] lag will sometimes made perfect dodges impossible b/c hurtbox will appear before the windup animation finishes
   [cannot fix] If broken out of dodge animation, instead of exiting roll i double roll due to queued animation system.